-The accounting directive also aims at reducing the administrative burden for small companies.
-It allows a simplified reporting regime for small and medium-sized enterprises and a very light regime for micro-companies (those with less than 10 employees).
+The Accounting Directive also aims at reducing the administrative burden for small companies.
+It allows a simplified reporting regime for small and medium-sized enterprises and a very light regime for micro-companies (those with fewer than 10 employees).

 Regulation (EC) No 1606/2002 requires all listed companies to prepare their consolidated financial statements in accordance with a single set of international standards.
-These are the IFRS (international financial reporting standards), previously known as IAS (international accounting standards).
+These are the international financial reporting standards (IFRS accounting standards), previously known as international accounting standards (IAS).